 Threshing Table Farm has been operating as a CSA farm since 2007.
 We are located in Star Prairie, Wis., and we deliver to Hill Murray School, Stillwater, Hudson, Osceola, Somerset, and New Richmond, as well as have on-farm pick-up.
 Deliveries are on Thursdays, starting in June, and our season runs for 18 weeks.

 Our farm offers naturally grown produce; we only use organic methods.
-This, in turn, ensures that the food we grow is healthy for you, the soil and our pollinators, and that it tastes amazing!
+This, in turn, ensures that the food we grow is healthy for you, the soil, and our pollinators, and that it tastes amazing!
 We love having visitors out to the farm and encourage our members to join us for farm events.
-(We will only hold these events when we can do so safely.)
 Farm volunteers are also welcome.

 We offer full-shares (a ¾ bushel box every week for 18 weeks) and half-shares (a ¾ bushel box every-other-week for a total of nine boxes).
 Each box has 10-14 different types of vegetables/herbs.
 Each share includes a weekly newsletter with news from the farm, a list of what’s in your box and recipes to help you use it.
 We grow all the basic vegetables, plus a couple that might be new to you to add a little variety.
 We work with farmer friends to bring you the opportunity to purchase other great farm products: strawberries, pasture-raised chicken, grass-fed beef, pork, and more.